parsingphase/parsingphase.github.io/mastodon/index.md

 For more apps, see [joinmastodon.org/apps](https://joinmastodon.org/apps) - make sure you scroll down to "Third-party Apps" to see a wide choice.

+# Trivia

+## Is there an edit button?

+Yes, on some flagship servers that are testing the new v4 Mastodon software.
+It'll be available to other servers once that server's fully released.

+## Is there verification?

+Sort-of.
+There's no "blue tick" to say you've shown someone your ID or paid a few bucks (if you see blue ticks, users have added an emoji to their username).
+But if you own a website, you can "prove" that you're the owner of that site and it'll be highlighted on your profile.

 # Finally

 I'm deliberately keeping this guide *really* short, as there are other great ones online.
 If you want to find me on Mastodon to follow